 One of the most affordable platforms to use is Highp.
-Highp is a platform which allows to send short, personalized video and audio messages via SMS or email.
+Highp is a platform that allows sending short, personalized video and audio messages via SMS or email.
 The solution is a non-traditional one – since it is not an app, the user doesn’t need to log in or install anything on their mobile device.
 Thanks to which it can be used in a variety of different situations.
 The messages are short enough to be listened to in the so-called “meantime”.
 The recipients choose when and where they want to get acquainted with the content – whether it is in the car, the elevator, the gym or during the lunch break.
-Highp is user-friendly, designed to be used by everyone, including those who do not use mobile devices on daily basis.
-The platform allows to make a queue for messages which is adapted to the needs and individual progress.
+Highp is user-friendly, designed to be used by everyone, including those who do not use mobile devices on a daily basis.
+The platform allows making a queue for messages which are adapted to the needs and individual progress.
 The owner of the process can quickly check which employees finished the program and who stuck along the way.

 If the best-managed companies on the planet could use microlearning platforms and get results, it is a perfect solution for every organization.
 Highp, created by experts from Connectmedica with the help of the best trainers and training authors seems to be the right choice for every aspiring business.

 A mobile phone becomes equally necessary as a stethoscope in a doctor’s professional life.
 Attending a pharma conference does not require a physical p...